Stephanie McMahon: Sporadic appearances (2005–2007)

 McMahon returned as a villainess once again on October 3, 2005, for Raw Homecoming, where she confronted Stone Cold Steve Austin and received a Stunner.
-On October 10, 2005, she, along with her father and, in a surprise twist, her mother fired Raw announcer Jim Ross.
+On October 10, 2005, she, along with her father and, in a surprise twist, her mother, fired Raw announcer Jim Ross.

 A visibly pregnant McMahon also returned on the March 6, 2006, episode of Raw, approaching Shawn Michaels backstage and claiming to have abdominal pains.
-When Michaels left to get her some water, McMahon pulled out an unmarked substance out of her brassiere and poured it into his bottle of water.
-This substance caused him to become groggy during his match against Shane later in the night, which he lost as a result.
+When Michaels left to get her some water, McMahon pulled a bottle out of her brassiere and poured it into Michael's water bottle.
+The unknown substance caused him to become groggy during his match against Shane later in the night, which he lost.
 McMahon also appeared at the WWE Hall of Fame induction ceremony on April 1, 2006, and in a backstage vignette with her immediate family at WrestleMania 22.

 McMahon returned during a backstage segment in April 2007 at WrestleMania 23, visiting her father before his "Battle of the Billionaires" match.
-After her father returned to Raw after faking his own death, McMahon publicly revealed that her father had an illegitimate child, who was among the WWE roster.
-On the taped edition of Raw that aired September 3, 2007, McMahon, along with her mother Linda and her brother Shane, made several appearances to confront Mr. McMahon about the child, who was later revealed to be Hornswoggle, turning into a fan favorite.
-On Raw's 15 Year Anniversary episode, she appeared along with Shane in a segment—also involving her husband Triple H and Hornswoggle—which ended with her kissing her real life husband Triple H, to humiliate her father on Raw.
+After her father returned to Raw after faking his own death, McMahon publicly revealed that her father had an illegitimate child who was among WWE's roster.
+On the taped edition of Raw that aired September 3, 2007, McMahon, along with her mother Linda and her brother Shane, made several appearances to confront Mr. McMahon about the child, who was later revealed to be Hornswoggle, who became a fan favorite.
+On Raw's 15 Year Anniversary episode, she appeared along with Shane in a segment—also involving her husband Triple H and Hornswoggle—which ended with her kissing her real-life husband Triple H, to humiliate her father on Raw.